-Damian's feature film work includes: Safe Neighborhood, The LEGO Movie, The Great Gatsby and Happy Feet.
-Damian has also worked on over 150 episodes of television including the Henson produced US television sci-fi series Farscape.
-Damian has recorded, mixed, produced and re-mixed for many artists and bands and is credited as recording engineer on several ARIA winning albums including Hi5 (2000 and 2001).
+Damian was the sound designer for one of the Australia’s first room-scale virtual reality projects, War Torn and some of his feature film work includes: Safe Neighborhood, The LEGO Movie, The Great Gatsby and Happy Feet.
+Damian has also worked on over 150 episodes of television including the Henson produced US television sci-fi series Farscape and he has recorded, mixed, produced and re-mixed for many artists and bands and is credited as recording engineer on several ARIA winning albums.

 Damian lectures within the School of Communication and Creative Industries, at both undergraduate and post-graduate level.
 Damian teaches and coordinates subjects in the Bachelor of Creative Art and Design and the Bachelor of Screen and Stage.

 The concatenation between Damian's industry practice and research has allowed him to build a portfolio of internationally awarded works.
 Damian has conducted extensive research in sound design, sound for screen, and he is currently active in research for 360º film, virtual reality and the use of spatial head-tracking sound.

 A full list of Damian's research outputs can be found here.